 Even after you pay the initial prices, German Shepherds are still very expensive to own for the remainder of their lives.
 German Shepherds are considered healthy dogs that can live many years.
 You must be able to pay for these dogs every month of their lives.

 According to most German Shepherd owners, owning one of these dogs costs at least $12,000 in total throughout their entire lives.
 Based on this number and the fact German Shepherds live an average of 11 years, this adds up to about $1090 a year or $100 a month.

 - $25–$50 per month

 German Shepherds are considered pretty healthy dogs.
 As a result, they aren’t very expensive when it comes to monthly health care.
-For the most part, providing your dog a lot of exercise and high-quality food will prevent the dog from developing unforeseen health issues.
+For the most part, providing your dog with a lot of exercise and high-quality food will prevent the dog from developing unforeseen health issues.

-You will need to buy a dog safe toothpaste, dog safe shampoo, and certain medications, such as heartworm prevention, to keep your dog healthy its entire life.
+You will need to buy a dog-safe toothpaste, dog-safe shampoo, and certain medications, such as heartworm prevention, to keep your dog healthy its entire life.

 German Shepherd Food Costs

 Because German Shepherds are so large and active, it’s no shocker that feeding them can cost a small fortune.
 Not only do you have to feed your German Shepherd a lot of food, but you want to feed your dog food that is high quality and healthy.

 When your dog is in the puppy stage, it should cost around $44 a month for food.
 By the time your dog is fully grown, it can easily cost over $100 per month.
 With this in mind, you will be paying around $100 a month in food for most of your dog’s life.

 In terms of grooming, German Shepherds are lower maintenance than other heavy-shedding breeds.
 As long as your dog does not have any known illnesses or issues, you should not have to pay monthly prices.
 Especially if you brush their teeth, clip their nails, and comb out their hair on your own, you shouldn’t pay monthly bills.